UMAprotocol/UMIPs/UMIPs/umip-31.md

 | Created    | December 28, 2020                                                                                                                           |

 ## Summary (2-5 sentences)
 The DVM should support price requests for the STABLESPREAD/USDC and STABLESPREAD/BTC price indices, denominated in USDC for STABLESPREAD/USDC and in BTC for STABLESPREAD/BTC.
 These indices are defined as: `min(max(A - B + 1, 0), 2)`, where `A` refers to an equally weighted basket of {UST, CUSD, BUSD}.
-B is `MUSD`.
+B is an equally weighted basket of {USDC, USDT}.
 UST is TerraUSD, the interchain stablecoin connected by the Cosmos IBC.
 CUSD is Celo Dollar, the stablecoin on the Celo network.
-BUSD is Binance USD, a stablecoin issued by Paxos in partnership with Binance. `MUSD` is an autonomous and non-custodial stablecoin on mStable, representing a basket of stablecoins on Ethereum, namely USDT, USDC, TUSD, and DAI.
+BUSD is Binance USD, a stablecoin issued by Paxos in partnership with Binance.
+USDC is a centralized stablecoin issued by Circle and Coinbase.
+USDT is a non-transparent centralized stablecoin issued by Tether, currently the most used stablecoin on Ethereum.

 ## Motivation
 The DVM currently does not support the STABLESPREAD/USDC and STABLESPREAD/BTC price indices.